 Other contenders for the rotation will include three sophomores – Nevaeh Corcoran, Emily Ryan-Adair and Madisyn Trainor – and freshmen Lucy McGrath, Senya Mitre and Kinley Rick.

 “We’re small height-wise, and we’re going to have to emphasize everybody rebounding,” Price said.
-“There may be some games where the lack of height might be more evident, but I feel we can make up for it in other areas. … I feel we will defend better than we have in years past, we’ll have more ball-handlers, and we’ll be deeper, so foul trouble and injuries shouldn’t hurt us as much game to game as they have.
+“There may be some games where the lack of height might be more evident, but I feel we can make up for it in other areas. … I feel we will defend better than we have in years past, we’ll have more ball handlers, and we’ll be deeper, so foul trouble and injuries shouldn’t hurt us as much game to game as they have.

 “This will have to be a team effort, and I’m excited for this.
-There may be some nights early where we struggle a little offensively, but the points will come as the season goes on, we get our legs and the shooting routine down.”
+There may be some nights early where we struggle a little offensively, but the points will come as the season goes on, [and] we get our legs and the shooting routine down.”